Get Tech Tips

 Newer technicians often get hung up and frustrated when searching for low voltage shorts.
 This is understandable due to the broad spectrum of possibilities for the location of the short.
-However, this doesn’t mean the process needs to be complex.
-The time it takes to find a low voltage short may vary greatly depending on where the short is located, what components are failed, and how tedious the equipment is to access.
-Regardless of these variables, there are a few common processes that can make the technician’s life a bit easier when diagnosing a low voltage short.
+However, this doesn’t mean that the process needs to be complex.
+The time it takes to find a low voltage short may vary greatly depending on where the short is located, which components are failed, and how tedious the equipment is to access.
+Regardless of these variables, there are a few common processes that can make a technician’s life a bit easier when diagnosing a low voltage short.
 [Quick note: this is a guide for diagnosing a dead short in the low voltage circuit.
-In other words, the fuse immediately blows upon return of power to the appliance]
+In other words, the fuse immediately blows upon return of power to the appliance.]

-Now it’s time to test all circuit components (i.e. switches, relays, contactors, circuit boards, wire splices, etc.).
-Look for loose connections, burn markings, bare wire, rub out locations (like wire bending over sharp edges of the chassis) etc.
+Now, it’s time to test all circuit components (i.e., switches, relays, contactors, circuit boards, wire splices, etc.).
+Look for loose connections, burn markings, bare wire, rubout locations (like wire bending over sharp edges of the chassis), etc.

-This process is one of MANY processes senior technicians have developed, and you may find yourself using your mentor’s methods, instead, and that’s perfectly fine.
-Just remember to always diagnose the WHOLE system!
-Never know what else might be happening once the short is repaired, and you can operate the system again.
+This process is one of MANY processes senior technicians have developed, and you may find yourself using your mentor’s methods instead, and that’s perfectly fine.
+As always, remember to diagnose the WHOLE system!
+You never know what else might be happening once the short is repaired and you can operate the system again.

 For another take on a low voltage short diagnostic that comes with a little entertainment, here’s #BERTLIFE Ep.
-4
+4: